This is part of the ANKN Logo

 Up until about 1946, the BIA headquarters office for its national education program was located in Chicago.
 It is not surprising that the University of Chicago played an important role in evaluating American Indian education.
 With the advent of the famed Meriam (1928) report and the change in administration to Franklin Roosevelt, important changes in American Indian education were implemented.
 Roosevelt appointed John Collier as Indian Commissioner (Philp, 1981), who appointed Progressive Educator Edward Everett Dale as his Education Director.
 Dale began a long influence on BIA Education by the Progressive Education movement (Goodenow 1980).
 When Dale left the BIA another Progressive Educator, Willard Beatty (Squire 1972, p.
 214), was appointed as Education Director.
 Collier, who espoused “Social Engineering,” (Boyce, 1974) and his Progressive Education Directors of Education were partial to evaluation data to prove effectiveness of Federal schools compared to public schools.

-There is an extensive literature on evaluating American Indian education most of which has been produced by serious and competent professionals.
-There are three components of each evaluation that lead us to our conclusion about fairness and accuracy in American Indian education evaluation.
+There is an extensive literature on evaluating Indian/Native education most of which has been produced by serious and competent professionals.
+There are three components of each evaluation that lead us to a conclusion about fairness and accuracy in Indian/Native education evaluation.
 First, each publication reflects a purpose which we find is basic to the quality of the evaluation.
-Second, though there has been less attention to who was included in the evaluation, there was at least some statements defining the American Indian population being evaluated.
+Second, though there has been less attention to who was included in the evaluation, there was at least some statements defining the Indian/Native population being evaluated.
 Third, methodology while not receiving the discussion it deserved, was reasonably reflected in the instruments and analyses.

 The Peterson Evaluation, Number One

-A first national evaluation of the education of American Indians (American Indians) was contracted by the BIA to the Education Department of the University of Chicago.
+The first national evaluation of the education of American Indians (American Indians) was contracted by the BIA to the Education Department of the University of Chicago.
 This evaluation started with a “Pilot study” in 1944 and gathered data in 1945 and 1946.
-Shalier Peterson (1948) in the Preface mentions that “Mr. Willard W. Beatty, Director of Education for the Office of Indian Affairs, consulted with Mr. Ralph W. Tyler, Chariman of the Department of Education of the university of Chicago and asked the university to provide assistance in planning this project, in guiding its execution and in analyzing the data gathered.”
+Shalier Peterson (1948) in the Preface mentions that “Mr. Willard W. Beatty, Director of Education for the Office of Indian Affairs, consulted with Mr. Ralph W. Tyler, Chairman of the Department of Education of the University of Chicago and asked the University to provide assistance in planning this project, in guiding its execution and in analyzing the data gathered.”
 Tyler also contributed a section (pp. 113-117) to the book.
-Among others, Hilda Taba was a Research Associate and Assistant Professor at the University.
+Among others, Hilda Taba was a Research Associate and an Assistant Professor at the University.
 It should come as no surprise that the BIA Education Program had well defined objectives.
 Peterson quotes from the Civil Service examination:

 “The primary objectives of Indian schools are: To give students an understanding and appreciation of their own tribal lore, art, music, and community organization; to teach students through their own participation in school and community government to become constructive citizens of their communities; to aid students in analyzing the economic resources of their reservation and in planning more effective ways of utilizing these resources for the improvement of standards of living; to teach, through actual demonstration, intelligent conservation of natural resources; to give students firsthand experience in livestock management, use of native materials in housing and clothing, in subsistence gardening, cooperative marketing, farm mechanics, and whatever other vocational skills are needed to earn a livelihood in the region; to develop better health habits, improve sanitation, and higher standards of diet with a view to prevention of trachoma, tuberculosis, and infant diseases; to give students an understanding of the social and economic world immediately about them and to aid them in achieving some mastery over their environment; and to serve as a community center in meeting the social and economic needs of the community.” (p.
 9)